BosEriko/Mapps/README.md

 ```
 _Note: Please always use Yarn so that you don't generate package-lock.json by mistake_

-Then install Expo globally to use its CLI
+Then install Expo globally to use its CLI:

 ```
 npm install -g expo-cli